gabo0802/UF-OneClick/Sprint3.md

 <code> ChangeUserEmail(c *gin.Context) </code>
 <br> <b>Works only with a POST or PUT request with the email parameter not null.</b> Calls MySQL.ChangeEmail().
 Attempts to update the email of the currentUserID to the new email.
 Returns JSON object with success message if successful and returns proper error message corresponding to the error code if unsuccessful.<br>

+<code> GetAllCurrentUserInfo(c *gin.Context) </code>
+<br> <b>Works with any HTTP request.</b> Calls MySQL.GetUsername() and MySQL.GetEmail().
+Returns JSON object with all user data based on a cookie that describes the current userID.
+Also returns a success message if successful and returns proper error message corresponding to the error code if unsuccessful.<br>

 <code> GetUserInfo(c *gin.Context) </code>
 <br> <b>Works with any HTTP request.</b> Calls MySQL.GetUsername() and MySQL.GetEmail().
 Returns JSON object in the format <i>username, email</i>. <br>